 Generally, you’ll have a series of ultrasounds as you progress in your pregnancy to get a better idea.
 Vaginal birth is often not recommended for a woman with placenta previa.
 As the cervix thins and opens, it could cause the placenta to detach from the uterine wall.
 This results in bleeding and other complications.

 What it’s Like to Have Placenta Previa

-This diagnosis was a huge weight over me for the rest of my pregnancy.
+This diagnosis caused a lot of stress for the rest of my pregnancy.
 I was in constant fear that I would begin bleeding at any time.
 I worried that the bleeding would get worse and require an emergency delivery.
 Or that I would deliver too prematurely and lose my sweet baby.

 From 12 to 27 weeks, I lived in fear that my baby would die if the bleeding could not be controlled.
-It affected my job as I was a kindergarten teacher at the time, but was told I had to rest as much as possible even through the day.
+It affected my job as a kindergarten teacher because I was told I had to rest as much as possible even through the day.
 Each time I had to use the bathroom, I was afraid that I would see blood, and frequently I did.
 It was a very stressful time for my husband and me.

 The stress of it all affected our marriage as well.
 Not only because we could no longer be intimate, but also the fear and the unknown put a stressor on our relationship.
 Placenta previa is often overlooked even though it affects about 1 in every 200 women.
 Friends and family often downplay it because it is not understood.
 My husband took time off for our numerous doctor’s appointments, so his job was also affected.